Ulmus davidiana var. japonica 'Jacan'

 The Japanese Elm cultivar Ulmus davidiana var. japonica 'Jacan' is a cold-resistant selection from Canada.
 The tree was one of a group of second-generation japonica seedlings raised in the 1970s, originally for use in the prairie regions, by the Morden Research Station, Morden, Manitoba.
-It was first distributed in 1977, and was later among the Asiatic elms, some sourced from Canada, donated to the UK in 1980 by the London branch of Mitsui & Co.
+It was first distributed in 1977, and was later among the four Asiatic elm cultivars, three sourced in Canada, donated to the UK in 1980 by the London branch of Mitsui & Co. to commemorate the company's centenary.